red-wheelbarrow/projects/README.md

   - Beats in Use
   - Machines Being Monitored
 - How to Use the Ansible Build
+- Also included are the requisite ansible.cfg and hosts files (located in the Ansible Config Files directory)
+- Lastly, there is a Linux Scripts folder containing 4 scripts for updating, cleaning, and doing some basic system auditing

 ### Description of the Topology